 - Requirements to work in the Netherlands

-- How to find jobs in the Netherlands
+- Job listings in the Netherlands

 - Self-employment and freelancing in the Netherlands

-- Traineeships, internships and volunteering in the Netherlands
+- Traineeships, internships, and volunteering

 - Applying for a job in the Netherlands

 - Support while looking for a job in the Netherlands